geoserver/geoserver/doc/en/user/source/webadmin/server/globalsettings.rst

 Feature type cache size
 -----------------------

 GeoServer can cache datastore connections and schemas in memory for performance reasons.
 The cache size should generally be greater than the number of distinct featuretypes that are expected to be accessed simultaneously.
 If possible, make this value larger than the total number of featuretypes on the server, but a setting too high may produce out-of-memory errors.
+On the other hand, a value lower than the total number of your registered featuretypes may clear and reload the resource-cache more often, which can be expensive and e.g. delay WFS-Requests in the meantime.
+The default value for the Feature type cache size is 100.

 File Locking
 ------------